ChunghaSung/JSdep/artemis-modified/README.md

 All modified parts are tagged by "//MODIFIED by CH"

-The installation time of artemis-modified with all dependencies is about 1~2 hour depending on systems.
+The installation time of artemis-modified with all dependencies is about 1~2 hours depending on systems.

 -------------------
 Copyright 2013 Aarhus University